Stephen J. D'Amato, MD FACEP

 Mr. Smith graduated from Bryant College, magna cum laude, in 1974 and University of New Hampshire School of Law (formerly, Franklin Pierce Law Center) in 1977.
-He is a member of the Rhode Island and Massachusetts Bar Associations.
-Mr. Smith is admitted to practice in Rhode Island, Massachusetts, the United States District Court for the Districts of Rhode Island and Massachusetts, and the United States Circuit Court of Appeals, First Circuit.
+He is currently a member of the Rhode Island Bar Association and admitted to practice in Rhode Island, the United States District Court for the District of Rhode Island, and the United States Circuit Court of Appeals, First Circuit.

 Mr. Smith is Calmar's Managing Member, Director of Business Operations and General Counsel.

 Introduction to Calmar Pain Relief, LLC

-In early 2009, Mr. Smith discovered Competitive Technologies, Inc. (CTT), a small Connecticut company, that in 2007 acquired exclusive worldwide rights to market and distribute an innovative new medical device .
+In early 2009, Mr. Smith discovered Competitive Technologies, Inc. (CTT), a small Connecticut company, that in 2007 acquired exclusive worldwide rights to market and distribute an innovative new medical device.
 Mr. Smith began examining CTT’s development after it was issued broad 510(k) clearance by the FDA in February, 2009 for the MC-5A medical device.
 The application of this technology is called Scrambler Therapy (ST).
 After determining that there could be a business opportunity for the clinical application of this technology, Mr. Smith developed a business plan and contacted his longtime friend Dr. Stephen D’Amato to discuss the feasibility of opening a healthcare facility utilizing this technology to treat patients with chronic neuropathic pain.
-Mr. Smith arranged a demonstration from CTT to treat some of Dr. D'Amato's chronic neuropathic pain patients using ST that clearly showed the effectiveness of the MC-5A device.
+Mr. Smith arranged for CTT to demonstrate the application of this technology and treat some of Dr. D'Amato's chronic neuropathic pain patients using ST. This very successful demonstration clearly showed the effectiveness of the MC-5A medical device.
 Dr. D’Amato saw the incredible potential of this new technology.
 Mr. Smith then presented his business plan to CTT.
 After an agreement with CTT was executed, Calmar Pain Relief, LLC was organized.
 Dr. D’Amato traveled to Rome to train under Professor Giuseppe Marineo, the Italian inventor of the technology, and Calmar opened in November 2009.

 Francis R. Sparadeo, PhD